 Getting Up and Running

-Now that you have decided on a niche and how you want to brand yourself, it is time to pick a reseller hosting package from a hosting company that fits your needs.
+Now that you have decided on a niche and how you want to brand yourself, it is time to pick a package from a hosting company that fits your needs.
 Do lots of research on the company you are purchasing from, as you want something reliable for your customers (keep in mind that price is not the only factor).

 What will you be offering people?
-The most common are disk space, bandwidth, email accounts/lists, add-on domains, parked domains, FTP accounts, databases, as well as any other tools or programs that the parent reseller hosting company offers or includes in the package you have purchased.
+The most common are disk space, bandwidth, email accounts/lists, add-on domains, parked domains, FTP accounts, databases, as well as any other tools or programs that the parent company offers or includes in the package you have purchased.

-Once you have finished your research, decided on what web hosting services you will be offering, found your niche, and purchased your first reseller package, it is time to build your website.
+Once you have finished your research, decided on what services you will be offering, found your niche, and purchased your first reseller package, it is time to build your website.
 As this is an online business, a visually appealing, high functioning website is extremely important.
 Think of it as if it was a brick and mortar, keep it clean, easily navigable, and provide support when needed.

 Hopefully from your keyword and marketing research your site should be search engine optimized and customers will be coming to you.
 However, if you need to kickstart things, here are some tips: